rambo1111/hand_gesture_recognition/Readme.md

 ### Introduction

 This project is designed to capture hand gestures through a webcam, create a dataset for training a machine learning model, train a Random Forest classifier to recognize these gestures, and finally, deploy a Flask web application that performs real-time hand gesture recognition.
-The entire workflow is divided into four key scripts: collecting data ('collect_imgs.py') dataset creation ('create_dataset.py;), model training ('train_classifier.py'), and web application deployment ('app.py') in project directory, which utilizes a pre-trained model saved in model.p.
+The entire workflow is divided into four key scripts: collecting data (collect_imgs.py) dataset creation (create_dataset.py), model training (train_classifier.py), and web application deployment (app.py) in project directory, which utilizes a pre-trained model saved in model.p.

 ### Prerequisites

-Make sure you have the following installed before running the script:
+Make sure you have the following installed before running the scripts:

 - Python
 - OpenCV (cv2)